Doctor Liza (film): Plot

 The plot is of one day in the life of Elizabeth Glinka who is the head of Fair Care Foundation in Moscow in 2012.
 As the day starts, Elizabeth and her husband Gleb Glebovich Glinka are going to celebrate their 30th wedding anniversary.
 Elizabeth is waiting for her three sons and close friends to arrive.

 Before the party, the last thing she needs to do is drop by Moscow Paveletsky Railway Station to check on weekly patients at the Fair Care fund and to send humanitarian supplies to people in need.

 At the clinic, a man calls Doctor Lisa.
 In a hospital in the Moscow suburbs his five-year-old girl, Eva, who is dying.
 The doctor on duty has to discharge Eva.
-Due to medical formalities the child, who suffers from cancer, is left without painkillers.
+Due to medical formalities the child, who has cancer, is left without painkillers.
 Doctor Lisa agrees to help.

 This request results in Doctor Lisa breaking the law for this girl.